crholm/tajm/README.md

 ```

 #### `let add: (dur: duration_, t: time_) => time_`
-Adds a duration to a time and returns the new new time.
+Adds a duration to a time and returns the new time.

 > ⚠ Do not use longer periods, days, months and so on.
 This since eg. hour * 24 * 365 is not nessasary a year,
  due to leapyears and leap secounds.
 Insead use `addDate`